dfvalenciav/daval-tourist-app/README.md

 It uses a lot of fun IOS - Firebase features like authentication, analytics, core data, api network consuming and more

 it uses:
+#- Firebase
+#- CocoPods
+#- Core data
+#- Api network

+and much more!!